-Blue Infinitas Limited were an advice company, based in Weston-Super-Mare, who advised clients on financial products such as, pension transfers.
+Blue Infinitas Limited were an advice company, based in Weston-Super-Mare.
+They advised clients on financial products such as, pension transfers.

-These cases involved advice to transfer into SIPPs and in particular the high-risk investments within the SIPPs which were Windermere Hydro Hotel and an unregulated property fund.
+These complaints involved advice to transfer into SIPPs and in particular the high-risk investments within the SIPPs.
+One of these cases involved Windermere Hydro Hotel which was an unregulated property fund.

 In 2016 the FCA removed their authorisation altogether, meaning they could no longer provide regulated advice.

-In August 2016 it was reported that the FSCS had received over 400 cases against Blue Infinitas Limited.
-The FSCS is a lifeboat organisation which, in the event of a company going out of business, steps in to pay compensation due to clients
+In August 2016 it was reported that the FSCS had received over 400 complaints against Blue Infinitas Limited.
+The FSCS is a lifeboat organisation which, in the event of a regulated company going into default, steps in to pay compensation due to clients